shajeb17/assigenment5/readme.md

 4. What is Event Delegation in JavaScript?
 Why is it useful? answer=> when i have multiple child element.
-I can use the parent of a child element to access and modify the child element.;
+I can use the parent of a child element to access and modify the child element.; Why it is useful:
+Handles dynamic elements added later.
+Improves performance by reducing multiple listeners.
+Makes code cleaner and easier to maintain.

 5. What is the difference between preventDefault() and stopPropagation() methods?